alex-mac/blog/_posts/2016-07-31-data-structures-in-javascript-queue.md

 ---
 layout: post
-title:  Data Structures in Javascript: Queue
+title:  Data Structures in Javascript for a simple Queue
 date:   2016-07-31 15:00:00 -0800
 ---